Anton Yelchin

 Anton Yelchin on the set of 'Star Trek'

-His transition from indie films to first-tier Hollywood blockbusters was swift.
-"I was just invited to audition, and here I am," Anton modestly answered such questions.
+His jump from indie films to major Hollywood blockbusters happened fast.
+"I just got invited to audition, and here I am," Anton would modestly say.

 "He's not a negative character, he's very positive.
 You see, it's a very good portrayal of a Russian person for the whole world, unlike, say, 'Red Dawn.'"

-In the same year, Anton appeared in the fourth 'Terminator' film, cementing the success of 'Star Trek.'
-This time, viewers saw him as young Kyle Reese, a future resistance fighter against artificial intelligence and a single father in the movie.
+That same year, Anton landed a role in the fourth 'Terminator' film, building on his 'Star Trek' success.
+This time around, he played young Kyle Reese, a future resistance fighter against AI who becomes a father.

 "Kyle Reese is very complex.
 He's so paranoid and angry, yet very touching and tender, very lonely."